25 Types Of Famous Turkish Kebabs You Have To Try

 The History Of The Turkish Kebab

 First things first, let’s go back in time.
-Turkish kebabs have a long that dates back centuries.
+Turkish kebabs have a long history dating back centuries.
 They are an integral part of Turkish cuisine and have gained immense popularity worldwide.

 The origins of kebabs can be traced back to the nomadic Turkic tribes who roamed Central Asia.
 These tribes used to cook meat over open fires, skewering it on swords or wooden skewers for easy handling.
 As these tribes migrated westward, they brought their culinary traditions with them, eventually reaching Anatolia (modern-day Turkey).

 In Anatolia, the Turks adapted their cooking techniques to suit the local ingredients and flavors.
-They began using vertical rotisseries called “ocakbaşı” to cook meat slowly over charcoal fires.
+They began using vertical rotisseries called “ocakbaşı” to simmer meat over charcoal fires.

 This method allowed for even cooking and resulted in tender and flavorful meat.
 You’ll see many ocakbaşı restaurants nowadays, which just means that they cook their meat this way.